A time-dependent scattering approach to core-level spectroscopies: Time-resolved RIXS

-Resonant inelastic X-ray scattering (RIXS) is a higher order process that can be described as a combination of XAS and X-ray emission spectroscopy (XES), in which the system absorbs a photon with energy $\win$ and emits another one with energy $\wout$ (we focus on the so-called ``direct RIXS'' processes, see Fig.\ref{fig:fig2} and Fig.~1 in Ref.\onlinecite{Kourtis2012-PhysRevB.85.064423}).
-As a consequence, the photon loses energy and the electrons in the solid end up in an excited state with momentum $\kk'-\kk$ and energy $\Delta \omega=\wout-\win$.
+Resonant inelastic X-ray scattering (RIXS) is a high order process that can be described as a combination of X-ray absorption (XAS) and X-ray emission spectroscopy (XES), in which the system absorbs a photon with energy $\win$ and momentumm $\kin$ and emits another one with energy $\wout$, momentum $\kout$.
+We hereby focus on the so-called ``direct RIXS'' processes, see Fig.\ref{fig:fig2} and Fig.~1 in Ref.\cite{Kourtis2012-PhysRevB.85.064423}).
+As a consequence, the photon loses energy $\Delta \omega=|\wout-\win|=\win-\wout$ (from now on referred-to as simply $\omega$) and the electrons in the solid end up in an excited state with momentum $\kout-\kin$.
+In the following, we consider $\kin=0$ and refer to the momentum transferred simply as $\kk$.
 While in principle the resulting spectrum is a function of two frequencies, the incident photon $\win$ is tuned to match one of the absorption edges, hence the resonant nature of the process.
-Employing similar arguments as in the previous section, the final response is determined by measuring the final occupation of the $\wout$ mode.
-However, the spectrum is determined by the second order correction (we ignore spin indices for now):
+The final response is then determined by measuring the final occupation of the $\wout$ mode.